 There were even multiple George Dysons among George’s own siblings.
 This George was the second of his name; the first was a half-brother who had died in a carting accident some five years before his namesake was born.
 Don’t get me started of the three nephews of our George named George Henry or Henry George…

 Our George was apprenticed to the Stirling brothers newspaper proprietors who were also associates of his father within the context of the Sons Of Australia Benefit Society.
-Whether by luck, family connection or even natural talent, the young man was parachuted into a management and editorship position for a weekly newspaper in Albany in late 1886.
+Whether by luck, family connection — or even natural talent — the young man was parachuted into a management and editorship position for a weekly newspaper in Albany in late 1886.
 He was twenty years old.
-He remained there for eighteen months and after he departed on the mail streamer for the eastern colonies that publication endured only another six months before abruptly closing.
-You must draw your own conclusions as to how successful his first gig had been (at least until I write up this period of his life properly!).
+After eighteen months he hopped on the next mail streamer for the eastern colonies.
+Six months later, that Albany newspaper abruptly closed.
+You must draw your own conclusions as to how successful his first gig had been (at least until I write up this period of his life properly).

-For a great number of complicated reasons, some possibly connected with the utter mess his family back in Western Australia were embroiled in, George seemed to have become disillusioned with the nascent labour political movement, and in his other political passion — Free-Trade— despite the strong personal following he had by now amassed, that movement’s leadership rejected him as a political candidate during the 1894 election cycle .
+For a great number of complicated reasons, some possibly connected with the utter mess his family back in Western Australia were embroiled in, George seemed to have become disillusioned with the nascent labour political movement, and for his other political passion — Free-Trade — despite the strong personal following he had by now amassed — that movement’s leadership rejected him as a political candidate during the 1894 election cycle.
 However, he was passionate enough for this cause to continue campaigning vigorously for the other endorsed candidates, as he had also done during his time with the labour movement.
 The campaign trail took him to a number of towns in rural NSW including Moree and Molong.
 This proved to be a boost to his newspaper career: He was recruited for jobs as editor and general manager of the local papers in both these towns for a time:—

 “We may here remark that Mr. George Dyson, the well-known democratic freetrader, who was at the last general election one of the Secretaries of the Free Trade and Liberal Association of New South Wales, has been appointed editor of the Molong Express, Mr Dyson is not altogether unacquainted with this district.
 At the last election he visited several centres of the electorate and addressed meetings in support of the candidature of Mr. H. C. McCulloch, who was at the time suffering from an illness and was unable to fulfil his appointments, hence Mr. Dyson’s presence here during the campaign.
 The speech which he delivered at the local School of Arts on the occasion was one of the most cultured and forcible ever delivered in Molong on the fiscal question.
 In addition to being a good and fluent speaker, Mr. Dyson is an able and fearless writer.
 In this district, he will have a splendid field for the exercise of his abilities.”